-The admin can apply master stock to all the simple products at once by selecting all the products and then click on edit.
+Under the Product tab, the admin can apply master stock to all the simple products at once by selecting all the products and then click on edit and apply it.

 After editing the product, enter the master stock for the products in the master stock tab.

-After adding the master stock to all the simple products, the admin will have to add the product stock for the store and for the POS accordingly.
+After adding the master stock to all the simple products, the admin will have to add the product stock for the store under “Stock Quantity”.

 The admin will add the POS stock to the product by selecting the outlet and then edit the outlet and then under manage products the admin will add the POS stock to a product accordingly.